MBigaj/MBigaj/README.md

 I'm a Computer Science University student with lots of aspirations and motivation to code!
 My main interest is software development and I have been working in the following programming languages:
-- App Dev: Python, PHP, C++, Go, Kotlin
+- App Dev: Python [Flask, Django], PHP[Yii2], C++, Go, Kotlin
 - Backend Dev: Python, PHP, Go
 - Machine Learning: Python
-- DataScience: Python
+- DataScience: Python[Scikit-learn, Tensorflow]
-- Web Dev: PHP, React, JavaScript, VueJS, HTML, CSS
+- Web Dev: JavaScript [React, VueJS], HTML, CSS, PHP
 - Databases: PostgreSQL, MariaDB

 I am currently working as a Backend Developer in PHP.
 Along the job, I like enhancing my skills by making side-projects in my free time!
-Currently I am working on some Fullstack projects involving Golang, React.
+Currently I am working on some Fullstack projects involving Django and React.

 mikolaj.bigaj.00@gmail.com - for any work related topics